Techmonkeys-se/deploy-k8s-debian/README.md

 The goal is to have a deployment script that deploys a fully functional production ready kubernetes cluster.
 A lot of it should be customizable to ones requirments.
 ## Requirements
 ------------
-- A deploy server with RHEL 8+ with ansible installed
+- A deploy server with RHEL 8+ with ansible installed or other OS.
 - User with ssh-keys and ssh-key access to all nodes as root user.
 - All nodes need atleast 2cpu 4gig ram (bare minimum)